piranockharvey03/clinic-appointment-booking-system/SETUP_AND_VERIFICATION.md

 - [ ] Doctor receives notification
 - [ ] Doctor can approve appointment
 - [ ] Status change notifies patient
+- [ ] Patient can check in on the appointment day after approval
+- [ ] Check-in stores `checked_in_at`, `checkin_token`, and `checked_in_by`
+- [ ] Doctor sees the patient as checked in before completing the visit
+- [ ] Doctor cannot mark the appointment completed before check-in exists
+- [ ] Approved appointments without check-in are auto-canceled after the grace window
 - [ ] Patient can reschedule appointment
 - [ ] Patient can cancel appointment

+### Check-In / No-Show Verification

+- [ ] Check-in is only available for approved appointments
+- [ ] Check-in is only available on the appointment date
+- [ ] Check-in returns a verification code for the doctor
+- [ ] No-show cleanup marks missed appointments as canceled after 30 minutes past the appointment time
+- [ ] Patient and doctor notifications are generated for no-show cancellations

 ### Messaging System